godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 Godspeed provides a CLI-based workflow to scaffold a new backend service in minutes.
 Follow these steps to spin up a project using the Godspeed CLI.

-Step 1: Install the Godspeed CLI
+Step 1: Verify Godspeed installation using `godspeed -V` command.
+If not found, then first install godspeed using [installation guide]((/docs/get-started#install-godspeed)).

 Step 2: Create a New Project using `godspeed create <project-name>`